-The whale shark is the largest fish in the sea reaching lengths of up to 12 m (40 ft), that's about the size of a bus.
-You usually feel their presence before you see them, it's a strange feeling to look up and see a 12m fish swimming above you.
 Whale sharks have huge mouths, in fact you could fit a Volkswagen beetle in their mouth - gulp!
 Fortunately their throats are very small and whale sharks feed on plankton and are of no threat to humans.
 Diving or snorkeling with whale sharks is truly a once in a lifetime experience and I would encourage everybody who has the opportunity to do so.
+Holbox, Mexico is famous for its opportunity to swim with whale sharks.
+If you would like to dive with whale sharks, the Galapagos is a good choice during "whale shark season".
+We saw four in two days!

 Whale sharks also have their own sort of finger prints - the spots on their body.
 Each whale shark has its own unique marking, just like we each have our own unique finger prints.
 In fact if you can ever are fortunate enough to be up close to a whale shark, you are encouraged to snap a photo and send it to the Whale Shark Project where the data is used in migration studies to gain a better understanding of whale sharks.
 More Info on whale sharks: Whale Shark Facts